Board Certified Podiatrists | Expert Foot & Ankle Care

 Complex Decongestive Therapy (CDT)

 CDT is the international gold standard for lymphedema treatment.
-It has two phases: Phase I (Intensive Phase) — 2–4 weeks of daily treatment including manual lymphatic drainage (MLD) massage, multilayer compression bandaging that is worn 23 hours/day, therapeutic exercise, and meticulous skin care.
+It has two phases: Phase I (Intensive Phase) — 2–4 weeks of daily treatment including manual lymphatic drainage (MLD) massage, multilayer compression bandaging that is worn 23 hours/day, therapeutic exercise, and careful skin care.
 Phase II (Maintenance Phase) — lifelong home compression with a custom-fitted compression garment (lymphedema sleeve/stocking), daily self-massage, exercise, and skin care.
 The transition from Phase I to a flat-knit custom garment is critical — standard circular-knit compression stockings are often inadequate for lymphedema maintenance.

 Skin care deserves special emphasis: lymphedematous skin is fragile, prone to fungal infection, and at significantly elevated risk for cellulitis.
 A single cellulitis episode acutely worsens lymphedema and can permanently impair lymphatic function.
 Daily low-pH moisturization (avoiding petrolatum-based products), inspection of the skin between toes, and aggressive treatment of any tinea pedis are essential preventive measures.